Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Results

 When Likert scales were used to measure the robot's genderedness (first and second approach), the mean scores on the items female/feminine and male/masculine were only rarely close to the end points of the corresponding gender.
+As an example, for Ghazali et al. \cite{ghazali2018effects}, the manipulation check was significant.
+However, the difference between the male and female robot was not marked (male robot: $M=5.50$, $SD=1.60$; female robot $M= 6.07$, $SD= 0.83$).
 When the manipulation of the robot's genderedness was performed with nominal scales (third approach), the difference between the robot's ``genders" was obviously more marked.
 However, female robots were more difficult to categorize across studies.
 This was particularly evident in \cite{powers2005eliciting} where the robot with the dampened female voice was miscategorized by 73\% of the participants and given a male name by 70\% of them.

-Overall, 74\% of the studies performing a statistical manipulation check (14 studies) were successful in manipulating the robot's genderedness.
-21\% of them (4 studies) were only partially successful.
-Finally, 5\% of them did not report the results of the statistical manipulation check \cite{thellman2018he} (see Table \ref{table:GenderManipulation1}).
-It is interesting to note that the only instances where the manipulation check was only partially successful were the studies with a gender neutral or gender incongruent condition \cite{jung2016feminizing,paetzel2016congruency,paetzel2016effects}, or an altered gendered voice \cite{powers2006advisor}.
+Overall, 79\% of the studies performing a statistical manipulation check ($N=15$) were successful in manipulating the robot's genderedness.
+Sixteen percent of them ($N=4$) were only partially successful.
+Finally, 5\% of them ($N=1$) did not report the results of the statistical manipulation check \cite{thellman2018he} (see Table \ref{table:GenderManipulation1} and Figure \ref{fig:ResultsReview}).
+The only instances where the manipulation check was only partially successful were the studies with a gender neutral or gender incongruent condition \cite{jung2016feminizing,paetzel2016congruency,paetzel2016effects}, or an altered gendered voice \cite{powers2006advisor}.